ihmeuw/pseudopeople/docs/source/noise/index.rst

   * - Omit a row
     - ``omit_row``
     - Losing data because of an administrative error
+  * - Duplicate with guardian
+    - ``duplicate_with_guardian``
+    - Filling out a survey questionnaire for your child that lives in college housing, while they simultaneously fill out the same questionnaire for themselves

 .. list-table:: Types of column-based noise (``column_noise``)
   :widths: 1 2 5